sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 0.5772
 ```

-There are more printing methods available, but we're not going to dive deeper since the two that we mentioned will suffice for almost any situation.
+There are more printing methods available, but we're not going to dive deeper since the two we mentioned will suffice for almost any situation.

 ## 4. Data types
-Julia’s type system is **dynamic** but gains some of the advantages of static type systems by making it possible to indicate that certain values are of specific types.
+Julia's type system is **dynamic** but gains some of the advantages of static type systems by making it possible to indicate that certain values are of specific types.

-Julia has a wide variety of types, which in turn can be classified into supertypes or subtypes, depending on the hierarchy level our data type is located in.
+Julia has a wide variety of types, which can be classified into supertypes or subtypes, depending on the hierarchy of our data type.

-We can view Julia's `Signed` types in an ASCII tree-like structure, by using the `TypeTree.jl` package:
+We can view Julia's `Signed` types in an ASCII tree-like structure by using the `TypeTree.jl` package:

 ##### **Code**
 ```Julia